from small one page howto to huge articles all in one place

 #include <unistd.h>

-int euidaccess(const char *pathname, int mode);
+int euidaccess(const char *path, int mode);

-int eaccess(const char *pathname, int mode);
+int eaccess(const char *path, int mode);

 DESCRIPTION

-Like access(2), euidaccess() checks permissions and existence of the file identified by its argument pathname.
-However, whereas access(2) performs checks using the real user and group identifiers of the process, euidaccess() uses the effective identifiers.
+Like access(2), euidaccess() checks permissions and existence of the file identified by its argument path.
+However, whereas access(2) performs checks using the real user and group identifiers of the process, euidaccess() uses the effective identifiers. mode is a mask consisting of one or more of R_OK, W_OK, X_OK, and F_OK, with the same meanings as for access(2). eaccess() is a synonym for euidaccess(), provided for compatibility with some other systems.

 RETURN VALUE